pouniq/CarPred/README.md

 - between, Ridge Regression, Support Vector Machine, Gradient boosting Regression and Random Forest Regressor, the Choice based on R2_score is **Ridge Regression**.

+- now that I got more data, the simple model of LinearRegression worked marvelously and model R2 come to near 70 percent in both train and test, that shows there is not problem of overfitting.

 ## #7 HyperParameter Tuning